leonelgalan/site/_posts/2018-04-30-whats-new-r-and-python.md

 Epifany recently hired a couple of Data Scientists.
 I decided to learn enough R and Python to be dangerous.
 I've always wanted to say that.
-The truth is, I'm getting familiar with the two ecosystems to deploy solutions when needed.
+The truth is, I'm just getting familiar with the two ecosystems to better support my team.

 ## R
 ### Learning Resources